Ecumenical council: Acceptance of councils by denomination

 The Church of the East (accused by others of adhering to Nestorianism) accepts as ecumenical the first two councils.
-Oriental Orthodox Churches accept the first three.
+Oriental Orthodox Churches accept the first three, while some accept also the previous Second Council of Ephesus.

-Both the Eastern Orthodox Church and Catholic Church recognize as ecumenical the first seven councils, held from the 4th to the 9th centuries.
+Both the Catholic Church and Eastern Orthodox Church recognize as ecumenical the first seven councils, held from the 4th to the 9th centuries.
 While some Eastern Orthodox accept one later council as ecumenical (which was later repudiated by the Catholic Church), the Catholic Church continues to hold general councils of the bishops in full communion with the Pope, reckoning them as ecumenical.
 In all, the Catholic Church recognizes twenty-one councils as ecumenical.

 The first four ecumenical councils are recognized by some Lutheran Churches, Anglican Communion and Reformed Churches—though they are "considered subordinate to Scripture".
-Lutheran Churches which are a part of the Lutheran World Federation recognize the first seven Ecumenical Councils as "exercises of apostolic authority" and recognizes their decisions as authoritative.
+The Lutheran World Federation recognizes the first seven Ecumenical Councils as "exercises of apostolic authority" and recognizes their decisions as authoritative; while member churches are not required to accept all theological statements produced by the Federation, but only to subscribe to the most basic Lutheran historical confessional documents, most do follow this recommendation.
+The Anglican Communion "acknowledge the authoritative place of the Ecumenical Councils in the life of the Church."
+The Anglican Communion has further affirmed the following: The Anglican Communion has not expressly, or officially, defined, in its historic formularies or Canons, an exact number of those councils which it receives as Ecumenical, although there is a broad consensus in favour of the first four councils, and a respect for six and sometimes even seven.

 Infallibility of ecumenical councils

 The doctrine of the infallibility of ecumenical councils states that solemn definitions of ecumenical councils, which concern faith or morals, and to which the whole Church must adhere, are infallible.
 Such decrees are often labeled as 'Canons' and they often have an attached anathema, a penalty of excommunication, against those who refuse to believe the teaching.
 The doctrine does not claim that every aspect of every ecumenical council is dogmatic, but that every aspect of an ecumenical council is free of errors or impeccable.

-Both the Eastern Orthodox and the Catholic churches uphold versions of this doctrine.
+Both the Catholic and the Eastern Orthodox churches uphold versions of this doctrine.
 However, the Catholic Church holds that solemn definitions of ecumenical councils meet the conditions of infallibility only when approved by the Pope, while the Eastern Orthodox Church holds that an ecumenical council is itself infallible when pronouncing on a specific matter.

 Protestant churches would generally view ecumenical councils as fallible human institutions that have no more than a derived authority to the extent that they correctly expound Scripture (as most would generally consider occurred with the first four councils in regard to their dogmatic decisions).